Skip to main content

 To learn more about each new workflow step setting (such as using contact roles, step instructions, required steps, wait steps, and conditional steps, view this collection of articles here.)

 Once you've built out and customized the workflows, test it out with a test process to see how it works!
-Click here to learn how to trigger your first process!

 Did this answer your question?